New! Take the Parenting without Conflict ONLINE CLASS by New Ways for Families® & Bill Eddy

-New Ways for Families® is a short-term method for strengthening conflict skills for parents in separation or divorce, whether married or never-married.
+New Ways for Families® is a short-term counseling and coaching method designed to help parents strengthen conflict-resolution and co-parenting skills during separation or divorce.
 It’s designed to save courts time, to save parents money, and to protect children as their families re-organize in new ways.

 This method is offered in five models, and can be used in family court, mediation, collaborative divorce, or even after the divorce.
 The focus is on parents practicing four key conflict-reducing skills before the big decisions are made, and teaching these same skills for resiliency to their children.
 The goal is to help parents make their own parenting decisions out-of-court.

 New Ways can be used in the following ways: